-- Try to embrace what may be possible with change. - Regardless of outcome, ensure there is positivity about changes and clear communication to avoid negative narratives about schools being taken over or lost all together.

-• Allow leaders and staff at low-enrollment schools who are geographically near each other to design solutions.
+- Regardless of outcome, ensure there is positivity about changes and clear communication to avoid negative narratives about schools being taken over or lost all together. - Allow leaders and staff at low-enrollment schools who are geographically near each other to design solutions.